Omar102598/Omar102598/README.md

 - 👋 Hi, I’m @Omar102598
-- 👀 I’m interested in software engineering internships for summer 2022.
+- 👀 I’m interested in Software Engineering roles upon graduation in August 2022.
 - 🌱 I’m currently studying computer engineering at University of Texas at Dallas
 - 📫 How to reach me: omarsalazar1025@gmail.com